Prerequisites for site-2-site VPN¶

 You will need the following information to get started:

-An existing private subnet already setup in the platform which will be the local subnet (in CIDR notation) that is routed over IPSec to the remote subnet (which would be your office or secondary datacenter, for instance).
+An existing subnet already setup in the platform which will be the local subnet (in CIDR notation) that’s sent over IPsec to the remote subnet (which would be your office or secondary data center, for example).

-The IP address of the remote gateway (your public IP that would normally be provided to you by your ISP) for the tunnel.
+The IP address of the remote gateway (your public IP that your internet service provider provides to you) for the tunnel.

-The remote subnet (in CIDR notation) that will be tunneled (meaning the network on which the computers or servers that should be able to connect to resources in the cloud using the tunnel, are situated on).
+The remote subnet (in CIDR notation) that’s tunneled (meaning the network on which the computers or servers that should be able to connect to resources in the cloud using the tunnel are on).

 Sizing guidelines¶